 Boeing’s decision to introduce a 737 MAX with next-generation General Electric engines should not immediately dilute lease rates on current generation 737NG when it enters service in 2017.
 But values of the older jets could decline as much as 35% after 2020 as the MAX becomes a larger share of the installed base.
 That is the conclusion of an analysis by Bank of America Merrill Lynch analyst Ronald Epstein, who examined order trends, production rates and deliveries for the old 737 Classic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "737NG Values Could Slump After 2020, Analyst Predicts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "737NG Values Could Slump After 2020, Analyst Predicts".